 Still, if your budget is limited or wants to save money, multiple bus services can drop you in Essaouira in just about 3 hours.
 You can also share a Grand public taxi from Marrakech.
 We recommend Bargaining hard to bring the fare down as much as possible.

-If you want a hassle-free trip and do not want to worry about transportation, book your Tour to Essaouira with Marrakech Desert Trips.
+If you want a hassle-free trip and do not want to worry about transportation, book your day trip to Essaouira with Marrakech Desert Trips.
 It will pick you up from your Riad or any nearby place in Marrakech and drop you off at your hotel or the Centre of Marrakech. e Minivan would be Modern AC Van, and the Best Part is that the Driver would be English Speaking, so you can ask him as many questions as you like.

 Want to enjoy your trip to the fullest?
 Then I recommend reaching Essaouira by Van or Taxi.
 By taking a road trip to Essaouira, you can see Haouz Planes, Chichaoua Village, Sidi Mokhtar, and Argan Tree Forest, where you can see the Goats dancing in the trees.